Faith1406/Cryptix-Q/README.md

 ## Credits

 This project was developed as a demonstration of lattice-based cryptography, blockchain integration, and secure file handling using Flask.

+### Team CIPHER
+**Team Members:**
+- Aditya Naidu
+- Aditya Bhaty
+- Animesh Dwivedi